someparty/someparty/source/articles/2021-05-30-flower-moon.html.markdown

 ###[Fox Run](https://foxrunband.bandcamp.com): *Distress Signals*
 ==Preview and purchase at [Bandcamp](https://foxrunband.bandcamp.com/album/distress-signals)==

 Barrie-based melodic punk group [Fox Run](https://foxrunband.bandcamp.com) has a new EP in the wild.
 The six-song *Distress Signals* arrived last week, collecting the one-off digital singles the band's released across the past year.
+If you've missed them in the lead-up, these songs sound huge - hitting on just the right mix of vocal grit, overblown instrumentation, and melody to feel like some great lost No Idea act from the Punknews heydey.
 You can find the set at Bandcamp.

 Fox Run features Dave Smith, Tyler Broydell, Randell Stringer, Evan Smith, and Matthew Galbraith (also of [The Highdives](https://thehighdives.bandcamp.com)).
 The band recorded with producer Jeff Wardell at Your Productions.